YouTube-101/data-sci-project/README.md

 > Since historical flight data is difficult to record and store, The data is available from 2018 to Present Day.
 This leaves us with 68 accurately tracked and stored flight information.

 ## Data Analysis
-- [ ] Scrape all flight logs from myFlightradar24
+- [ ] Download all flight logs from myFlightradar24
 - [ ] Scrape all relevant Flightera pages
 - [ ] Scrape the flight path of applicable flights
 - [ ] Match and merge all flight information into one dataset